akashacms/akasharender/guide/3-create-content.html.md

 content
 ```

 This lets you use both any supported template engine.
-At this time Liquid and Nunjucks templates are not supported in Partials.

 Markdown is easy to create and edit, making it suitable for the writer.
 But it doesn't support the HTML details required by the website designer.
 Hence the designer needs precise control over the HTML, while the writer simply needs support for their writing.